valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in functions: yes

 This is a helper function that returns a [simple string reply](/topics/protocol#resp-simple-strings).
-"OK" is an example of a standard Redis status reply.
+"OK" is an example of a standard Valkey status reply.
 The Lua API represents status replies as tables with a single field, _ok_, set with a simple status string.

 The outcome of the following code is that _status1_ and _status2_ are identical for all intents and purposes: